VRGroupRWTH/DaVE/website/content/guide_content.md

 pvs.ColorBy(ctBonesvtiDisplay, ('POINTS', 'Scalars_'))
 ```

 The two important changes are the field name of the data set.
-The viscous finger data set has a field called "concentration" instead of
+The viscous finger data set has a field called "concentration" instead of "Scalars_".

 ```diff
 # create a new 'XML Image Data Reader'